neulab/pr-arena/README.md

 **Q. How can I track the progress?**

 A. The agent will automatically **comment on the issue** at each stage of the process:
-  - `PR-Arena workflow triggered successfully! 🎉 ...`
-    - Step 0.
-Tips and instructions to guide you through the PR-Arena workflow.
-  - `OpenHands started fixing the issue!
-You can monitor the progress [here]`
+  - `👐 OpenHands PR-Arena has started the task: [click here for details].
+For more info about how to use OpenHands PR-Arena, [click this link].`
     - Step 1.
 OpenHands begins resolving the issue.
 Please wait 10 ~ 20 minutes for the next comment.
   - `⚔️PR-Arena is now open⚔️!
-You can view the proposed fixes and make a decision at [this link]`
+You can view the proposed fixes and make a decision at [this link].`
     - Step 2.
 The Arena is open.
 Click the link to review both fixes and choose your preferred one.
   - `PR has been created based on the fix you've selected.
 Please review the changes.`
     - Step 3.
 A pull request has been created.
 You can now review and merge it.